About doctoral studies in Germany

 Please note that we advise exclusively on doctorates under the auspices of the Berlin School of Mind and Brain.
 If this is not what you want, you will find information on doctoral studies in general or on specific doctorates outside the framework of the Berlin School of Mind and Brain below.

 Information on how doctorates work in Germany

-In Germany, we have individually-conducted doctorates (you on your own with a supervisor) or structured doctorates (you as part of a doctoral cohort with an education and training program and with two supervisors or more).
+In Germany, we have individually-conducted doctorates (you on your own with a supervisor) or structured doctorates (you as part of a doctoral cohort, with an obligatory education and training program attached, and with two supervisors or more assigned to you).

 Read more: https://www.daad.de/deutschland/promotion/doktoranden/en/

 Information on structured doctoral studies at the Berlin School of Mind and Brain